corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

    git clone https://github.com/corda/corda5-cordapp-template-kotlin.git
    ```

-4. After you have cloned the repository you wish to use, navigate to the correct subdirectory:
+4. After you have cloned the template repository, navigate to the correct subdirectory:

    ```kotlin
    cd cordapp-template-kotlin
    ```

-5. After you clone the CorDapp template, open the `corda5-cordapp-template-kotlin` in [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+5. Open the `corda5-cordapp-template-kotlin` in [IntelliJ IDEA](https://www.jetbrains.com/idea/).

    If you don't know how to open a CorDapp in IntelliJ, see the documentation on [Running a sample CorDapp](../run-demo-cordapp.html#open-the-sample-cordapp-in-intellij-idea).